 Combine the cream cheese and butter and mix until smooth.
-Add about half of the Domino® Confectioners Sugar and mix until smooth.
+Add about half of the Domino® Powdered Sugar and mix until smooth.
 Add the vanilla extract and cinnamon and mix until smooth.
-Add the remaining Domino® Confectioners Sugar and mix until smooth.
+Add the remaining Domino® Powdered Sugar and mix until smooth.
 Set aside.

 Assemble the cake: